GreedyGobling/scripts/README.md

 # scripts
-repository for all my custom scripts i make
+repository for all my custom scripts i make for my systems